USS Spruance (DDG 111) Returns to Naval Base San Diego after Completing Contractor Sea Trials

 |0

-This work, USS Spruance (DDG 111) Returns to Naval Base San Diego after Completing Contractor Sea Trials, by ENS Sky Avants, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Spruance (DDG 111) Returns to Naval Base San Diego after Completing Contractor Sea Trials, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-USS Spruance (DDG 111) Returns to Naval Base San Diego after Completing Contractor Sea Trials

 LEAVE A COMMENT